jerps/Yagols/README.md

   * Click O to show all "on" cells in the universe at once.
 Click anywhere within the cells to position the viewing area.
 Click O again to hide.

+  * The default rule is B3/S23.
+To change the rule just type "B", "b", "S" or "s" and one or more digits "0".."8".
+Press Enter or click button "Accept" to accept the new rule, or click "Forget" to forget about it.

   * When Yagols is (re)started (refresh page) the viewing area shows the cells at a certain size.
 A bigger viewing area will show bigger cells.